yuuushio/arch-install/README.md

 `exit` out of iwd.

 ### Ping
-Ping to verify that you're connected to the internet :
+Ping to verify that you're connected to the internet:

 ```shell
 ping archlinux.org